sallyman128/game_review_ruby_on_sinatra/README.md

-Description
+# Description
   This program lets users view a community of reviews for a list of videogames.
 The user also has the ability to add/edit/delete their own review submissions.

-Install instructions
+# Install instructions
   In your terminal, run "$ bundle install" to download and install all the necessary gems.

-Contributors guide
+# Contributors guide
+  All are welcome to contribute to this project.
+If you would like to suggest any areas of improvement, please follow the typical git workflow:
+   1. Fork this repo.
+   2. Update your fork and provide descriptive commits.
+   3. Open a Pull Request against this repo.

+  I will gladly review your request.
+Thank you!! :)

-License
+# License
   https://opensource.org/licenses/MIT

   Copyright 2021 Salmaan Ali